 TRADITION OF EATING SNAILS IN SPAIN: POPULAR SNAIL TAPAS IN SPAIN

 People have been eating snails since prehistoric times.
-The first shreds of evidence of eating snails go back to 30.000 years ago.
+The first shreds of evidence of eating snails go back 30.000 years ago.
 Moreover, in the Roman Empire snails were a gastronomic delicacy of ancient Roman cuisine.
-Nowadays snails are widely eaten in Western Europe: Italy, Spain, Portugal, and probably the best known France where escargot snails are treated as a supreme delicacy and are on menus of a large number of elite restaurants.
+Nowadays snails are some of the most popular foods, widely eaten in Western Europe: Italy, Spain, Portugal, and probably the best known France where escargot snails are treated as a supreme delicacy and are on the menus of a large number of elite restaurants.

-Eating snails in the Mediterranian countries traces back the Catholic fasting heritage.
+Snails are a popular Mediterranean food.
+Eating snails in Mediterranean countries traces back to the Catholic fasting heritage.
 According to the Catholic tradition, snails are not classified as meat and are allowed for eating on fasting days.
 Not only Western Europe appreciates eating snails.
-The U.S. went even further and proclaimed May 24 as the National Escargot Day honoring land snails dishes.
+Snails are popular street food in Vietnam.
+The U.S. went even further and proclaimed May 24 as the National Escargot Day honoring land snail dishes.

 TYPES OF COOKED SNAILS IN SPAIN: CARACOLES AND CABRILLAS SNAILS IN SPAIN